appsinacup/appsinacup.github.io/_posts/2025-12-14-gamend-stress-test.md

 ![http](/assets/img/gamend_stress/http_final.png)

-The total successful requests is at 99.98%, with a total of **2 mil requests over 10 min** and 99.98% sucess rate.
+The total successful requests is at 99.98%, with a total of **2 mil requests over 10 min**,

 ![overview](/assets/img/gamend_stress/results_final.png)